MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-02.md

 :::image type="content" source="./media/tutorial-container-apps/service-diagram-overview-for-tutorial-deploy-python-azure-container-apps-deploy.png" alt-text="A screenshot of the services in the Tutorial - Deploy a Python App on Azure Container Apps.
 Section highlighted is what is covered in this article." lightbox="./media/tutorial-container-apps/service-diagram-overview-for-tutorial-deploy-python-azure-container-apps-deploy.png":::

+> [!NOTE]
-Command lines in this tutorial are shown in the Bash shell.
+> Command lines in this tutorial are shown in the Bash shell.
 For other shell types, change the line continuation characters as appropriate.
 For example, for PowerShell, use back tick ("\`").

 ## Get the sample app